-We put a lot of time and effort into creating this recipe, so I thought I should still publish it here.
-We added cooked brown lentils to my mom’s cornbread recipe to make these muffins more hearty.
-We also added cumin to give it more of a Southwestern flavour.
-By the second batch we realized that they still needed a little something extra, and I thought that caramelized onions would do the trick.
-The third batch yielded several moist brown muffins that were earthy, savoury and just a little sweet.
+We then added cumin to give it more of a Southwestern flavour, but by the second batch, we realized that they still needed a little something-something, and I thought that caramelized onions would do the trick.
+Our third batch yielded several moist brown muffins that were earthy, savoury and just a little sweet.

-These cornbread muffins pair really well with soups, stews and especially chilli.
-Or you could eat them with a dab of butter and a couple of slices of cheese (jalapeño havarti!) for a substantial breakfast.
+These lentil cornbread muffins pair really well with soups, stews and especially chilli.
+Or you could eat them with a dab of butter and a couple of slices of cheese (jalapeño Havarti!) for a substantial breakfast.

-I hope you try making these muffins, and if you do please let me know how they turn out.
+I hope you try making these lentil cornbread muffins, and if you do please let me know how they turn out.

 - Preheat oven to 425°F.